ptsilerides/Simple-Server-URL-Shortener/README.md

 Click the second link, the Short URL.
 This will redirect you to a page whose actual URL value will be the Original URL.

-This completes the demonstration of the URL Shortnener.
+This completes the demonstration of the URL Shortener.